townmath/cisp400-reader/docs/_sources/function-intro/scope.rst.txt

 Keyword: ``namespace``
 ----------------------
+When we introduced functions, we noted that all functions are *by default* global.
+Another way of saying this is that they are by default in the *global namespace*.
+The ``namespace`` keyword provides a mechanism to avoid polluting the global namespace with too many names.

 A ``namespace`` is simply a named block that defines a scope.
 Namespaces provide a method for preventing name conflicts in large projects.